We are delighted to announce the Mums@Work Returnship Career Fair is back with leading global brands, including Visa, Aramex and DWF.

-The day will comprise of panel discussions with Mums@Work trainers, coaches and our client partners.
-This will be followed by interactive practical workshops with our clients who will tell you more about their businesses and the roles they are looking to fill.
-Roles will include permanent, contract and returnship opportunities.
+The Returnship Career Fair will be held on 11th March at Zabeel House, the Greens.
+The morning promises to be inspiring, insightful and full of opportunities for return to the workplace.
+The day will start with panel discussions from our Mums@Work coaches and our client partners.
+This will be followed by introduction interviews with our clients who will tell you more about their businesses and the roles they are looking to fill.

 This is your chance to get in front of key hiring managers in some of the top global brands to showcase your skills and experience.

-The Return to Work Career Fair will be held on March 1st, with 100 limited places.
-To attend the Career Fair you must check out our Return to Work Job Board and apply to relevant roles you have experience within.
-The job boards will be updated daily so please do keep checking and follow our social media and emails to make sure you don't miss out!
+To join us at the Career Fair please check out our Return to Work Job Board and apply to relevant roles thar fit your skills and experience.
+The Jobs Board will be updated daily so do keep checking and keep your eyes peeled on our social media and emails to make sure you don't miss out!

 As this event will prove very popular unfortunately only shortlisted candidates will be eligible to join the Career Fair.

 Should you be shortlisted you will be notified by 5th March.

 See our partners Return to Work Career Fair roles at Return to Work Job Board.

 Find out what our partners had to say about the 2018 Return to Work Career Fair...

 Kate Lane Dosanjh, Senior Director Human Resources, Visa